uniquestar/ROS-Dash/README.md

 > Real-time MikroTik RouterOS v7 dashboard — streaming binary API, Socket.IO, Docker-ready.

 ROS-Dash connects directly to the RouterOS API over a persistent binary TCP connection, streaming live data to the browser via Socket.IO.
 No page refreshes.
 No agents.
-Built-in authentication, multi-user support, and Cisco switch integration.
+Built-in authentication, granular per-user permissions, and Cisco switch integration with a graphical port visualiser.

 Forked and significantly enhanced from [MikroDash](https://github.com/SecOps-7/MikroDash) by SecOps-7.